-Review of the potential coastal hazards and associated risks for existing and proposed assets within and around the proposed MBAC indicates there are coastal risks that require management in the future.
+Review of the potential coastal hazards and associated risks for existing and proposed assets within and around the proposed MBAC indicates there are coastal risks that require management for the future protection of the site.
 Details regarding each of these items is provided in Appendix D, and summarised in Section 2.5.